omm-prog/jarvis-ai-assistant/README.md

 - **"Tell me the time"** → Reads out the current time.
 - **"What is artificial intelligence?"** → Fetches and reads a summary from Wikipedia.

+## 🔄 Ongoing Development

+Jarvis-AI-Assistant is an actively developed project.
+New features and improvements are continuously being added.
+If you have any suggestions or would like to contribute, feel free to open an issue or submit a pull request!

+Currently, the project is focusing on:

+- Enhancing voice command recognition.
+- Adding more automation capabilities, such as controlling IoT devices.
+- Improving response accuracy and interaction speed.
+- Integrating additional APIs for news, weather updates, and more.

+Stay tuned for further updates! 😊